-We prepare an annual Information Statement that describes our business and operations, and contains our audited financial statements.
+We prepare annual Information Statements that describe our business and operations, and contain our audited financial statements.
 We also prepare Information Statement Supplements from time to time.
 As of any given date, this Offering Circular incorporates by reference the most recent Information Statement and any subsequent Information Statement Supplements.
 You should rely only on the most recent information provided or incorporated by reference in this Offering Circular and any applicable Pool Supplement.

-You can obtain copies of this Offering Circular, any Additional Supplement, our most recent Information Statement, any subsequent Information Statement Supplements and the PC Master Trust Agreement dated as of March 17, 2008 (as amended from time to time, the "Trust Agreement") and the applicable Pool Supplement under which PCs are issued from:
+You can obtain copies of this Offering Circular, any Additional Supplement, our most recent Information Statement, any subsequent Information Statement Supplements and the PC Master Trust Agreement dated as of December 31, 2007 (as amended from time to time, the "Trust Agreement") and the applicable Pool Supplement under which PCs are issued from:

 Freddie Mac - Investor Inquiry

 1551 Park Run Drive, Mailstop D5B

 McLean, Virginia 22102-3110

 Telephone: 1-800-336-3672

 (571-382-4000 within the Washington, D.C. area)

-E-mail: Investor\Inquiry@freddiemac.com
+E-mail: Investor Inquiry@freddiemac.com